Greg Mullins (firefighter): Fire and Rescue New South Wales

 Aged 13, Mullins joined the Duffys Forest bushfire brigade as a volunteer.
-He served there for six years before joining FRNSW full-time in 1978 where he was first stationed in Manly.
+He served there for six years before joining NSWFB full-time in 1978 where he was first stationed in Manly.
 Mullins came to serve as Station Officer in 1990, District Officer (Inspector) in 1992, and a Superintendent in 1995.
 He was then appointed as Assistant Commissioner in 1996, becoming the youngest person ever to hold this position.
 In 2000, he became the Director of State Operations.
 He regularly represented Australia emergency services internationally, covering issues such as terrorist attacks, urban search and rescue, and climate change.

 Mullins was appointed as Commissioner in July 2003, a position he held until retiring in January 2017.
 He retired as the second longest serving Fire Chief in New South Wales since the organisation began in 1884.
 He was also the first person to fill both roles of Chief Fire Officer and Chief Executive Officer.
 During this time, he was responsible for more than 6,800 firefighters based at 337 fire stations, 400 support staff, and 6,000 volunteers.

 One of Mullins' main goals as Commissioner was to increase how many women were in the brigade.
 When he first joined "only men could fight fires".
 In 1985, women were then "allowed" to join.
 However, there was for a long time a low uptake of female firefighters.
 Mullins' parents had demonstrated for equal rights for women in the 1960s and 70s, and Mullins introduced equal male female recruitment.
 The class of 2016 reached this goal with equal numbers of men and women.

 Since retirement, Mullins has rejoined the volunteer bushfire brigade of Duffys Forest where he started in 1972.

-Reflecting on his time during office, Mullins believes that current serving fire chiefs are gagged from speaking out in some ways.
+Reflecting on his time during office, Mullins believes that current serving fire chiefs are gagged from speaking out in different ways.
 He stated that when he was in the role, "some things were out of bounds and often climate change was one of those issues, even to the point of having to work around it when preparing documents, and I think that is a tragedy."
 He has also stated, "when I was commissioner I was constrained in talking about climate change because it was very inconvenient to some politicians...I was spoken to by my minister at the time and senior officials saying not to buy into that, just don't, it's not your job, just fight the fires."